A donor-advised fund is the most flexible fund. With this type of fund, all charitable giving is consolidated into one invested vehicle.

 Unrestricted funds are essential to building a flexible and responsive community endowment that can respond to changing and emerging needs.
 They enable the community foundation to identify and make grants to a variety of community programs and services.

-Rather than designating how the money will be spent, benefactors allow the NBACF to determine how to most effectively distribute the funds to meet the communities’ most pressing needs.
+Rather than designating how the money will be spent, benefactors allow the NBCF to determine how to most effectively distribute the funds to meet the communities’ most pressing needs.